The Habiru and the Amarna Letters

 These tablets were from Canaanite city-state rulers, written to the court of the Pharaoh in Egypt.
 They mostly date to the first half of the 14th century B.C.E.
 (1399-1350), and described military campaigns in Canaan.

-The nature of the land of Canaan is one of unrest, being threatened by these Habiru tribes.
+The nature of the land of Canaan in this time period was one of unrest, being threatened by these Habiru tribes.
 The nature of the ancient Egypt government has also been brought into question.
 Were these Habiru a real threat to Egypt?

 He continues with the danger to Jerusalem.